eduvpn/documentation/PROFILE_CONFIG.md

 the server configuration and possibly the firewall, see the [Apply Changes](#apply-changes) section below.

-You may also need to take a look at the [SELinux](SELINUX.md) instructions.
+You may also need to take a look at the [SELinux](SELINUX.md) instructions, CentOS only.

 ## Options